• Skip to primary navigation

 • silicone spatula

-• Enjoy: Let the fries cool slightly on the baking sheet once out of the oven, sprinkle a little extra salt and pepper on if desired, and serve immediately.
+5. Enjoy: Let the fries cool slightly on the baking sheet once out of the oven, sprinkle a little extra salt & pepper and garnish with fresh parsley if desired, and serve immediately.

 Notes